ok-tsar/VandyHacks_Heartbeat_Classification/README.md

 To create our mediocre multi-class classifier, we used transfer learning of a Convolutional Neural Network (CNN) -- a class of deep neural networks that while orginially desigend for image classifcation.
 The base archietcture we used for each of our ensemble models was a [ResNeXt-101-32x8d](https://github.com/facebookresearch/ResNeXt).

 The result -- Around 72% accuracy in predicting a heartbeat!

+--- Next Steps ----

+1. Learn better memory management in PyTorch!
+We ran out of RAM very quickly with higher DPI images
+2. Research audio signals to create better features or images
+3. Try other models!
+Would a RNN work better?
+4. Host models with a web service.
+Currently being run as part of the python scripts
+5. Take a nap